Smooth solutions to the Schr\"odinger flow for maps from smooth bounded domains in Euclidean spaces into $\mathbb{S}^2$: Introduction

 is a fundamental evolution equation for the ferromagnetic spin chain and was proposed on the phenomenological ground in studying the dispersive theory of magnetization of ferromagnets.
 It was first deduced by Landau and Lifshitz in \cite{LL}, and then proposed by Gilbert in \cite{G} with dissipation as the following form

 where $\beta$ is a real number and $\al \geq 0$ is called the Gilbert damping coefficient.
-And hence, the above equation \eqref{eq-LL} is also called Laudau-Lifshitz-Gilbert (LLG) equaion.
+Hence, the above equation \eqref{eq-LL} is also called Landau-Lifshitz-Gilbert (LLG) equaion.
 Here ``$\times$" denotes the cross product in $\Real^{3}$ and $\De$ is the Laplace operator in $\Real^{3}$.

 Since the negative sign ``$-$'' in equation \eqref{LL-eq0} does not affect on our analysis and main results, for the sake of convenience, we only consider the classical Schr\"{o}dinger flow into $\U^2$